jydu/sgedtools/examples/paml_to_structure/README.md

 ![](Randomization1-split.png)
 We can see that the observed mean RSA is within the third quartile of the distribution for groups with a mean Calpha distance at least equal to that of the observed group.
-So the two properties, residues dispersion and exposure cannot be disentangled.
+So the two properties, residue dispersion and exposure cannot be disentangled.

 ```